eurozulu/commandgo/README.md

 --------
 **Overview**
 A command line argument parser with a twist.
+The goal of mainline is to simplify creating tools which use a command line interface by getting rid of all the boiler plate code usually associated with libraires of this kind.
+Maintaining a layer of 'Command' objects, with their help text and flag config to map into functions in your application model adds a layer of complexity and work which can be mostly automated.
+Mainline aims to automate the boiler plate mapping of command line text, into function calls in your applications.

 Partly inspired by Java Spring's, container injection, Mainline takes the concept of a 'bean', translated to a generic go struct, and applied a 'bean definition', the arguments on the command line, injecting values and parameters into it, from the command line.